gorenje/node-red-contrib-nodedev/README.md

 But also these nodes allow for local installation of nodes to test within Node-RED.
 If done correnctly, no restart of Node-RED is required, only reloading of the editor.

-These nodes are maintained in this [flow](https://flowhub.org/f/b92be5062203ff69) and any pull requests here will be integrated there.
+These nodes are maintained by this [flow](https://flowhub.org/f/b92be5062203ff69) and any pull requests here will be integrated there.

 ### Examples